Semi-Pro: Plot

 The Spurs' coach offers Withers his position back, giving him another shot at the NBA.
 Ault offers Jackie a position on the staff of the NBA as a marketing director due to his success with the Tropics, but is interrupted when Ault is mauled by a bear.
 At the end of the film, Dukes received a portion of the money Jackie owed him with a promise to get the rest once the buyout was completed.

 Cast

 Cameos

 In addition, former American Basketball Association players, Artis Gilmore and George Gervin, appear in uncredited roles as customers in a restaurant, while the already extensive list of Saturday Night Live cast members includes Jerry Minor, in the uncredited role of DJ at the nightclub.

 Dewie the Bear

-The 5-year-old, 7+1/2 ft, 700 lb male grizzly bear named Rocky appeared in the film in a scene where Will Ferrell's character wrestles him to promote his basketball team.
+The bear featured in Semi-Pro was a 5-year-old, 7+1/2 ft, 700 lb male grizzly bear named Rocky, who appeared in a scene where Will Ferrell's character wrestles the animal to promote his basketball team.
 Stuntman and trainer Randy Miller doubled for Ferrell during the wrestling match with the bear.
-On April 22, 2008, seven weeks after Semi-Pro entered wide release, the bear bit 39-year-old Stephan Miller (Randy Miller's cousin and fellow trainer) on the neck, killing him.
+On April 22, 2008, seven weeks after Semi-Pro entered wide release, Rocky was filming another wrestling video with 39-year-old Stephan Miller (Randy Miller's cousin and a fellow animal trainer).
+The bear responded aggressively, and fatally bit Stephan Miller on the neck.
+The bear was not euthanized as an investigation ruled Miller's death was accidental, but Rocky's contact with humans was restricted.